CSIRO-enviro-informatics/loci.cat/loci-datasets.md

 ### Required (mandatory)
 Properties required for a spatial dataset to be compatible with Loc-I:

 - a **persistent identifier** (i.e. an externally-referenceable [surrogate-key](https://en.wikipedia.org/wiki/Surrogate_key)).
-This allows persistent links between items.
+This allows persistent links between features.
 - the feature **classification** - i.e. the type of the feature from the context in which it was defined, e.g. MeshBlock, Address, Catchment
-- the **georeferenced geometry** associated with the feature - usually expressed as a point, line, line, polygon, a set of pixels, a set of DGGS cells, etc. This allows relationsips to features in new datasets to be determined
+- a **georeferenced geometry** associated with the feature - usually expressed as a point, line, line, polygon, a set of pixels, a set of DGGS cells, etc. This allows spatial relationships to features in new datasets to be determined

 ### Recommended (optional)
 Useful but optional properties:
-- a **name** for the item - to support discovery through natural interfaces
+- a **name** for the feature - to support discovery through natural interfaces
 - the size (**length** or **area**) of the feature- to support re-apportionment functions
   - will be computed from the geometry if not provided a-priori (not required for features whose geometry is a Point).
-- pre-defined **spatial relations** with other items in the same dataset (internal links)
+- pre-defined **spatial or logical relations** with other features in the same dataset (internal links)
-  - these usually provide the most reliable basis for spatial links, and are commonly part of hierarchically organized datasets, such as the Australian Statistical Geography Standard within which all items are ultimately built as aggregates of _meshblocks_, or the Australian GeoFabric within which reporting-regions are composed of _catchments_.
+  - in-built relationships usually provide the most reliable basis for spatial links, and are commonly part of hierarchically organized datasets.
+For example, in the [Australian Statistical Geography Standard](https://www.abs.gov.au/websitedbs/D3310114.nsf/home/Australian+Statistical+Geography+Standard+(ASGS)) all spatial objects are built up from aggregates of _meshblocks_, or the [Australian Hydrological Geospatial Fabric (GeoFabric)](http://www.bom.gov.au/water/geofabric/) within which all reporting-regions are composed of _catchments_.

-All other feature properties are application specific, thus not normally of direct interest in the context of Loc-I.
+All other properties are application specific, thus not normally of direct interest in the context of Loc-I.

 ## Implementation as linked data
 The Loc-I core feature model uses elements from the following standard RDF vocabularies